goto-eof/t-bot/README.md

 2022-04-14 - upgraded to Angular 13 and added tranlsation module (uses ngx-translate library).

+2022-04-15 - Fixed configuration for building t-bot web project with maven.

 ~~Currently all project information are available in italian [here](http://dodu.it/it/t-bot/).~~